 Some of the accessories, however, available with digital two way radios, offer the same noise canceling capabilities as the radios themselves, the durability you need for rugged work environments, along with added features like Bluetooth.

-Nova Communications is often able to get the programming off of older radios as well – including frequencies and channel details – not just Motorola technology.
-This includes Kenwood, ICOM and other brands and models.
+We are often able to get the programming off of older radios as well – including frequencies and channel details – not just Motorola technology.
+This includes ICOM and other brands and models.